GarethCa/SH-Project/README.md

 # Senior Honours Project
+##  Automatic Identification of Cell Motion, Splitting, and Death in a 4D Dataset
 The following project was completed over the cource of the 2018/19 academic year as my 4th year dissertation project.

 Included within this repo is the dissertation for the final submission, along with the LaTex source code and the Python code used throughout the development.